ryan-leap/GreenMeansGoMutexDemo/README.md

 ## Why do I care?

-Likely you don't.
-But...if your script does some Asynchronous-Fu (think [Jobs](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_jobs?view=powershell-7) or [ThreadJobs](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_thread_jobs?view=powershell-7)) and those worker-jobs share a log file you're gonna **need** a mutex.
+More than likely you don't.
+But, if your script does some Asynchronous-Fu (think [Jobs](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_jobs?view=powershell-7) or [ThreadJobs](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_thread_jobs?view=powershell-7)) and those worker-jobs share a log file you're gonna **need** a mutex.
 Otherwise those little jobs will be stepping on each other - log entries will be missed...exceptions will be thrown...crying and nashing of teeth sort-of-thing.